Muhammad235/Backend-Engineering-projects/README.md

 - POST /users: Register a new user.
 - PUT /users/{id}: Update user details (Admin only or self).
 - DELETE /users/{id}: Delete a user by ID (Admin only).
-- POST /login: Authenticate a user and return a sanctum token.
+- POST /login: Authenticate a user and return a jwt/sanctum token.
 BorrowRecords:
 - GET /borrow-records: Retrieve all borrow records (Admin/Librarian only).
 - GET /borrow-records/{id}: Retrieve details of a specific borrow record by